 You can also use view to restrict users from accessing specific rows in a table within your database.

-You can also restrict users from accessing specific columns in a table within your database; if you for example want employees of a company to see certain information from a table such as, their personal information, but you don’t want them to have access to the rest of the information on the same table, then you can use views to accomplish that task.
+You can also restrict users from accessing specific columns in a table within your database.
+If you, for example, want employees of a company to see certain information from a table such as their personal information.
+But you don’t want them to have access to the rest of the information on the same table, then you can use views to accomplish that task.

-Tables can be also joined, so that they look like a single table, using views.
+So that they look like a single table, using views.

 When you define the SELECT statement, which retrieves the data to be presented by the views, then you are at that point creating a view.